intotito/computational_theory/README.md

 life, define common models of computation, design computer programs using various variety of computational paradigms and analyze the complexity of an algorithm.

+The functional programming concepts were utilized to implement the solution presented in this project.
 ## Use of this Project

 This project presents a naive solution to the Countdown game, by iteratively trying out every possible solution starting from trying out a